SeanKilleen/seankilleen.github.io/_posts/2021-09-28-how-to-disable-github-actions-in-a-forked-project.md

 ## To Turn Off GitHub Actions for a Forked Repository

-* Open the repository
+* Open the repository.
-* Click `Settings`
+* Click `Settings`.
-* In the left-hand navigation menu, click `Actions`
+* In the left-hand navigation menu, click `Actions`.

-You can then set your preferences to disable actions in the repo, or only allow certain actions.
+You can then set your preferences to disable actions in the repository, or to only allow certain actions.

 Happy 'hubbing!